 The In-Person Track (IPT) is a premium add-on, available to new, current, and past Dog Trainer Course students and graduates.
 In addition to all the student benefits and experiences included in the Dog Trainer Course, students who choose to add the In-Person Track also:

-- Travel twice for in-person learning intensives with Victoria and VSA faculty
+- Travel once for an in-person learning intensive with Victoria and VSA faculty

 - Attend live Cyber Classes with VSA faculty

 - Benefit from the fellowship, peer review opportunities, and networking of a class of students undergoing the same learning experience at the same time.